avi-perl/FormHole/README.md

 ### TL;DR

-There's are million apps out there such as jotform where you can rapidly create forms, but I'm a developer and I want to rapidly create feature full forms myself.
+There's are a million apps out there such as jotform where you can rapidly create forms, but I'm a developer and I want to rapidly create feature full forms myself.
 This project is a light backend to do all the basic stuff so I can focus on the form.